-Fundations[®] was implemented as the evidence-based program in Tiers 1 and 2.
-All students in grades K-3 received daily instruction in Fundations in the Tier 1 general education classroom.
-Students identified for Tier 2 instruction received Fundations Double Dose instruction (at least 3 sessions weekly in small groups of 3-6 students).
+Fundations® was implemented as the evidence-based program in Tiers 1 and 2.
+All students in Grades K-3 received daily instruction in Fundations in the Tier 1 general education classroom.
+Students identified for Tier 2 instruction received Fundations intervention instruction (at least three sessions weekly in small groups of three to six students).

-To ensure successful implementation, all teachers were provided Fundations training that included workshops and coaching by Wilson trainers.
-During the initial year of implementation, the school performed an efficacy study to characterize the gains made by kindergarten and first grade students receiving Fundations.
+To ensure successful implementation, all teachers were provided Fundations training that included workshops and coaching by Wilson® Trainers.
+During the initial year of implementation, the school performed an efficacy study to characterize the gains made by kindergarten and first grade students who received Fundations.